 Before I went to midwifery school, I worked in maternity nursing and in child/adolescent mental health.
 When I graduated from FNU, I worked as a CNM in a full-scope role in southwestern New Mexico, at The Family Clinic in Silver City.
 I hold a Bachelor of Arts from the University of Toronto in women's studies and cultural anthropology, and a Bachelor of Nursing from St Louis University's accelerated option.
 I completed a PhD in nursing research in 2017, focusing on racism as a chronic stressor affecting the preconceptional health of African American women through the obesity pathway.
 In 2014, I was awarded the ACNM Foundation's Fellowship for Graduate Education to support my doctoral work, and in 2015 I received the March of Dimes graduate scholarship.
 I can really relate to the work-school-parenting-life balance challenges that I know many nursing graduate students experience, due to my recent life experience.
 I recharge my batteries by spending time outside, reading for fun when I can, exercising, knitting, cooking, and spending time with the people I love.

-My primary research interest is disparities in perinatal and women's health, focusing on racial discrimination as a stressor in young African American women's lives.
-Currently I consult on a Community-Based Participatory Action Research project based in Cleveland, OH focused on reducing infant mortality for Black mothers.
+My primary research interest is disparities in perinatal and women's health, focusing on racial discrimination as a stressor in African American women's lives.
+I have consulted on a Community-Based Participatory Action Research project based in Cleveland, OH focused on reducing infant mortality for Black mothers and currently work on a research team examining health equity using the AABC PDR data set of midwifery-led care in birthing centers.
+I have presented regionally, nationally and internationally and have published articles focusing on research methods, Black women's health and health equity.
+I am an Associate Editor for the Clinical Practice Guidelines for Midwifery and Women's Health (6th edition) text, published in January 2021.